freebsd-net/tcp-testsuite/state-event-engine/rcv-syn-listen/README.md

-# Handling of TCP Segments with the SYN-bit Set in the CLOSED state
+# Handling of TCP Segments with the SYN-bit Set in the LISTEN state

 ## Description
 This set of tests focuses on the handling of SYN-segments in the LISTEN state.